||Sign up for our general info mailing list|

 At Ventura College

-Registration is OPEN (no cost and includes free lunch): see GISDAY
+Registration is NOT YET OPEN (no cost and includes free lunch): see GISDAY

 Interested in Presenting your GIS work?
 OR